UVA-MLSys/DS5110_Fall_2024/Team 2/README.md

 ## Beyond the original specifications:
 We used both the CPU and GPU for our duration measurements for CosmicAI.
+Created a file called inference-cuda.py that uses GPU.

 ## Results: